 Made from 6 ingredient homemade pizza dough, these easy cheesy breadsticks are a totally irresistible side dish or snack.
 Brush the dough with a little butter, garlic, herb seasoning, then top with lots of mozzarella cheese.
-Less than 15 minutes bake time!
+Less than 15 minutes bake time.

 To say these homemade breadsticks are delicious is a gigantic understatement, especially when dipped in your favorite marinara or pizza sauce.
 These cheesy breadsticks are covered with butter, garlic & herbs, and mozzarella cheese.
 Bake until golden and you have a side that majorly competes with the main dish.

 Does any other food even exist when you have cheese + garlic + bread?
 (Homemade cheese bread agrees– no other food matters.)

 Cheesy Breadsticks Dough